souvikhazra1/ion-loader-button/README.md

 # ion-loader-button

-A ionic 2 button which animates itself to a loader and animates back to a button
+An ionic 2/3 button which animates itself to a loader and animates back to a button

 ## Getting Started